Coinage metals: History

 Early coinage made from metal came into use during the Axial Age in the Greek world, in northern India, and in China, as coins became a widespread embodiment of money.

 Bronze, gold, silver and electrum (a naturally occurring pale yellow mixture of gold and silver that was further alloyed with silver and copper) were used.
 Silver coins from about 700 BC are known from Aegina Island.

 Early electrum coins from Ephesus, Lydia, date from about 650 BC.
-Ancient India in 6th century BC, was also one of the earliest issuers of coins in the world.

 The gold Croeseids, issued in Lydia, were the first true gold coins with a standardized purity for general circulation.
 The gold and silver Croeseids formed the world's first bimetallic monetary system, c.
 550 BC.

 The Persian daric was also an early gold coin which, along with a similar silver coin, the siglos, (from Ancient Greek σίγλος, Hebrew שֶׁקֶל (shékel)) represented the bimetallic monetary standard of the Achaemenid Persian Empire.
 These coins were also very well known in the Persian and Sassanids era, most notably, in Susa and in Ctesiphon.
 Precious metals were used historically in commodity money and are found in bullion coins and some collectable coins.

-Coins functioning as fiat money are now made from a larger variety of base metals.
+Coins functioning as fiat money were made from a larger variety of base metals.
+Alloys including readily available metals such as copper, tin, and lead were commonly used in lower value coins.
+Bronze, a copper-tin alloy, was particularly widespread.
+In some contexts however, other alloys such as potin (copper-tin-lead) were used.
+Debased silver alloys like billon also became commonly used, especially in Late Antiquity.